SEO keyword strategy: A guide to success

 Step 7: Intent and content type

-The next stage is keyword intent analysis to check what the user wants from a search result and if that contributes to your goal.
+Now, you should have a good mix of basic and long-tail keywords on your list.
+The next stage is identify search intent to check what the user wants from a search result and if that contributes to your goal.

-For example, if I targeted definition keywords such as “What is a garage door?” or “What is an electric garage door?” these keywords might have high monthly search volumes, but I’m looking to find people who are searching for garage door services, installation, and quotes.
+For example, if we targeted definition keywords such as "What is a garage door?" or "What is an electric garage door?" these keywords might have high monthly search volumes, but we're looking to find people with commercial intent, who are searching for garage door services, installation, and quotes.
+Therefore, "what is a garage door?" will not be an effective keyword for us as the intent there is informational.

-1. Click your keyword list; I added 57 keywords to my list in this example.
+1. Click your keyword list; We've added 57 keywords to my list in this example.

-2. Review the list, clicks the SERP button to view what types of pages rank in Google, and check and delete duplicates or any irrelevant keywords.
+2. Review the list, click the SERP button to view what types of pages rank in Google, and check and delete duplicates or any irrelevant keywords.

 3. Then press export.